PelionIoT/meta-pelion-edge/README.md

     docker build -t wigwag-build-env_${USER} --build-arg user=${USER} --build-arg group=${USER} --build-arg uid=$(id -u) --build-arg gid=$(id -g) .
 ```

-## Then Run the docker image
+* run the container

 ```
     docker run -it -v $HOME:$HOME -v $(dirname $SSH_AUTH_SOCK):$(dirname $SSH_AUTH_SOCK) -e SSH_AUTH_SOCK=$SSH_AUTH_SOCK -e EDITOR=vim --name wigwag-build-env_${USER} wigwag-build-env_${USER}
 ```

-You might also want to run that inside of screen to be able to detach and
+You might also want to run that inside of screen to be able to detach and reattach.
-reattach

-## Inside of docker
+## (optional) Outside of Docker

+If you don't run the build in a Docker container, you'll need to manually verify the following requirements.

+If you are using the container from the previous step, this step is already done for you.
+Switch to the Docker container and proceed with all remaining steps.

 You will need the following packages installed
 ```